Temporary Workers and Alternate Employer Endorsement

 The Alternate Employer endorsement does not cover the alternate employer's regular employees.
 Moreover, it cannot be used to insure workers leased from a professional employer organization (leasing firm).
 Leased employees must be insured for workers compensation under a different set of endorsements in accordance with state law.

 Conditions of Coverage

 One condition that does not apply to the alternate employer is the cancellation clause.
-The insurer is not obligated to notify the alternate employer if the policy is cancelled.
-This is because the alternate employer is not the named insured so it is not entitled to notification if the policy is canceled.
+The alternate employer is not the named insured so it is not entitled to notification if the policy is canceled.